Material Insights

 Selecting the right 3D printing material is crucial for achieving the best results in your projects, and the Polymer Pyramid simplifies this decision-making process.
 Whether you're using commodity plastics for rapid prototyping or high-performance polymers for industrial-grade applications, understanding key material properties like thermal stability, and mechanical strength will directly impact the quality and performance of your 3D prints.

-At 3devo, our team of materials specialists is ready to support you in every step of your filament development journey.
+At 3devo, materials specialists Are ready to support and advise you in every step of your filament development journey.
 We offer personalized consultations and comprehensive testing services to ensure your materials are optimized for filament production.

 Beyond the Material Test (Melt Flow Index (MFI) Test), which helps you understand your polymer’s flow properties for just €50, we also provide a Filament Development Analysis.
 This service evaluates whether the produced filament is printable.
 Simply send us your material, and we'll deliver a detailed Filament Development Report on the quality and performance of the filament, helping you ensure it's ready for 3D printing.